Nrupatungan/Ajax-type-ahead/README.md

 Users should be able to:

-- Create an API based searching tool
+- Create an API based search tool
 - Display results based on inputs

 ### Screenshot